LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 Here's [an extension I built](https://github.com/raycast/extensions/pull/15493).
 It didn't go to the store because I had build issues, but I still use it locally.

-It's a clever move to have your community extend your product for you, and Raycast has striken the perfect balance between open source (extensions) and closed source (the rest of the software).
+It's a clever move to have your community extend your product for you, and Raycast has striken the perfect balance between open source (extensions) and closed source (the rest of their software).

 In fact, the recent addition of [AI Extensions](https://manual.raycast.com/ai-extensions) was only possible by leveraging these community-built extensions.
+And by having strict guidelines on how to write them properly as well.

-There's a lot to unpack, so I'll separate them into three sections:
+There's a lot to unpack, so I'll separate them into two sections:

 - Essentials
 - Surprising
-- Quirky

 ## Essentials

-Extensions I can no longer live without.
+These are extensions I can no longer live without.

 ### Downloads Manager

 > `Show Latest Download` `⌥` `D`

 Shows, opens or copies the last download.
 Very useful for quickly installing apps by opening the `.dmg` or previewing videos that you've downloaded.
 And for quickly copying the last image you downloaded.
-[Download it](#)
+[Download it](https://www.raycast.com/thomas/downloads-manager)

 ### Color Picker

 > `Pick Color` `⌥` `C`

 Grab the color of any pixel on your screen.
 I've used alternatives in the past but they either had poor UX or were constrained to the browser.
 Extra marks for supporting other color formats such as OKLCH.
-[Download it](#)
+[Download it](https://www.raycast.com/thomas/color-picker)

 ### Spotify Controls